Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3InitialSeedRNG.md

 # Gen 3 Initial Seed RNG

 This guide is meant to explain & teach you how to RNG Initial Seeds in the Gen 3 games, which is something essential and usually the first practical step of any RNG you'll likely want to do.<br>
-The process is presented here as done on, and with examples in `Bizhawk` (which runs an mGBA core); but it can be followed in `mGBA` and `VBA` just as well, with specifics to the latter noted where relevant.
+The process is presented here as done on, and with examples in `BizHawk` (which runs an mGBA core); but it can be followed in `mGBA` and `VBA` just as well, with specifics to the latter noted where relevant.

 ## Getting Started